-As I walked by one farm there were two men and a women who were camping in the driveway of the property.
+As I walked by one farm there were two men and a woman who were camping in the driveway of the property.
 I could see them watching me walking down the road and as I passed by the gate one of the fella’s called out asking where I was walking to.
 I stopped and told them about the journey I was embarking on.
 They were initially surprised then once their minds comprehended what I was doing they said “good on you and all the best to you” (this is typical of most peoples reaction when I tell them).

-Eventually I enter Star of the West Road to start the walk along the Gog Ranges.
+Eventually, I enter Star of the West Road to start the walk along the Gog Ranges.
 The trail follows Forestry roads and once again I am alone walking through forests and bushland.
 I enjoy drawing the scent of the pine forest up through my nostrils as I pass through it.
-This is not the scent you would normally experience on most Australian bushwalks and I wanted to take it in and enjoy every breath of if.
-The familiar smell of gum trees is I equally enjoyable and I make the most of their scent also when it wafts into my nose.
+This is not the scent you would normally experience on most Australian bushwalks and I wanted to take it in and enjoy every breath of it.
+The familiar smell of gum trees is equally enjoyable and I make the most of their scent also when it wafts into my nose.

 Before meeting up with Paul on Gog Road I climbed a steep hill, I felt tired and my feet were starting to complain.
-I trudged up the last section to see Paul in the distance waiting for me and on looking up I saw the most wonderful view of the Gog Range which made walking up that hill worth while.
-Paul and I sat in the car and ate our lunch of cheese, salami and some crackers and in no time at all I was once again Grog Road was beneath my feet as I continued walking, lunch breaks never seem long enough.
+I trudged up the last section to see Paul in the distance waiting for me and on looking up I saw the most wonderful view of the Gog Range which made walking up that hill worthwhile.
+Paul and I sat in the car and ate our lunch of cheese, salami and some crackers and in no time at all, I was once again Grog Road was beneath my feet as I continued walking, lunch breaks never seem long enough.

 I must admit that I felt that the last 5km of this road would never end.
 Every bend or rise in the road I hoped to see an end to the trail only to be greeted by another stretch of white gravel road ahead of me.
 With extremely sore feet I eventually hobbled into camp.
 On taking my shoes and socks off I could see that the rash that had been developing on my lower legs had got worse.
-They were very red and and irritated, but fortunately not itchy.
-My suspicion it is the socks I am wearing and will change to my short sports socks tomorrow to see if that makes a difference.
+They were very red and irritated, but fortunately not itchy.
+My suspicion is the socks I am wearing and will change to my short sports socks tomorrow to see if that makes a difference.